-Secretary Shakayla Irby stated that the meeting had been published online on the TPO website, the City of Ocala, Belleview, and Dunnellon websites on January 7th, 2020.
+Secretary Shakayla Irby stated that the meeting had been published online on the TPO website, the City of Ocala, Belleview, and Dunnellon websites on February 4th, 2020.
+The meeting had also been published to the Star Banner news calendar, and the TPOs Facebook and Twitter pages.